Waxolunist/christian.sterzl.info/resources/content/projects/sympanyapp.md

 name: Sympany App
 tags: web mobile ios android jee java vaadin gwt jpa ejb guice guava maven jaxb weblogic soap angularjs
 site: http://www.sympany.ch/app
 summary: Sympany App is the customer portal for the suisse health insurance company Sympany.
 The app helps customers to stay informed about their insurance policies and benefits.
-It eases to contact Sympany.
-A very important feature is to photograph an invoice and upload it instead of sending it by post.
+It eases the contact with Sympany.
+A very important feature is to photograph an invoice and upload it instead of sending it by mail.
 draft: false
 ---